Shorewood, Wisconsin

 Shorewood is a village in Milwaukee County, Wisconsin, United States.
+A suburb of Milwaukee, it is part of the Milwaukee metropolitan area.
 The population was 13,859 at the 2020 census.

 History

 In the early 19th century when the first white settlers arrived, the Shorewood area was controlled by Native Americans, including the Menominee, Potawatomi, and Sauk people.
-The United States Federal Government acquired the land from the Menominee people in 1832 through the Treaty of Washington.
+The United States Federal Government traded the land from the Menominee people in 1832 through the Treaty of Washington.

 The land was organized as part of the Town of Milwaukee in 1835, and when settlers arrived in the mid-1830s, they found the area to be heavily forested.
 They built two sawmills on the east bank of the Milwaukee River, and the unincorporated community around the sawmills was known as Mechanicsville.
 However, the mills' success was short-lived; both closed during the Panic of 1837.
 Thomas Bare, the area's first permanent white settler, arrived in 1841 and purchased ninety acres of farmland east of the Milwaukee River.
 Around 1850, another unincorporated community known as Humboldt was settled in the area.
 Humboldt's industrial base included a paper mill and a grist mill.

 Beginning in the 1870s, the area's economy began to diversify.
 In 1873, the Northwestern Union Railway laid tracks through present-day Shorewood along the eastern bank of the Milwaukee River.
 The railroad was a boon for local businesses, including the Milwaukee Cement Company, which began quarrying limestone on the bluffs above the river in 1876.
 The community that grew around the company was known as Cementville and prospered until quarrying operations ceased in 1909.

-In 1872, a resort called Lueddemann’s-on-the-River opened in the southwestern part of present-day Shorewood.
+In 1872, a resort called Lueddemann's-on-the-River opened in the southwestern part of present-day Shorewood.
 Accessible by riverboat and later by train, the resort was the first of several beer gardens and amusement parks that operated in the area between the 1872 and 1916.
 Coney Island, an amusement park that opened in 1900, proved to be particularly controversial and played a significant role in Shorewood's incorporation as a village.
 The park included loud music, electric lights, and a roller coaster.
 Some town residents were opposed to the noise, light pollution, and raucous visitors coming from the City of Milwaukee on the newly constructed Milwaukee Electric Railway streetcar lines.
 Some blamed the Town of Milwaukee, which collected licensing fees from the park and allowed it to operate.
 Additionally, the roads in the community were of poor quality compared with those in the neighboring city of Milwaukee, and residents were unhappy that tax revenue from the increasingly suburban Shorewood area—including the taxes from Coney Island—were being redistributed across the town rather than being used to increase their standard of living.
 In response, residents voted to incorporate as the Village of East Milwaukee.
 At the time of incorporation in August 1900, the village had a population of 300.